RRua/rrua.github.io/_pages/about.md

 ---

-Welcome to my personal page.
-My name is Rui Rua and I'm currently a PhD student in the University of Minho, in the context of the MAP-I joint programme.
-I characterize myself as an inventive, innovative and hardworking person, with a strong spirit of initiative.
-I’m a builder and a do'er.
-I’m always motivated to build proofs-of-concept applications and deeply explore new trends and technologies.
-As a researcher, I’m mostly focused on developing and improving existing software development techniques and producing knowledge aiming to optimize software products and respective source code.
+reetings, and welcome to my personal profile.
+My name is Rui Rua, and I am presently pursuing a doctoral degree at the University of Minho, as part of the esteemed MAP-I joint program.
+I characterize myself as an individual of ingenuity, innovation, and unwavering diligence, underpinned by a resolute spirit of initiative.
+I identify as both a creator and an achiever, consistently driven to realize proofs-of-concept applications and delve deeply into emerging trends and technologies.

+As a researcher, my primary focus centers on the advancement and refinement of extant software development methodologies.
+My overarching objective is the generation of knowledge geared towards enhancing software products and the respective source code.
+Through my work, I endeavor to optimize software development techniques, ultimately contributing to the evolution of this critical domain.

 ## Latest news